 End-use context (descriptive analysis)

-A descriptive analysis from multiple perspective serves as a suitable starting point for a demand-side assessment, as demand patterns generate GHG emissions.
+The starting point for a demand-side assessment is a simple descriptive analysis of the demand patterns that generate GHG emissions.
 For example, this involves the observation that demand generated to satisfy mobility needs can be realized by a set of options with varying transport mode, distance, and frequency, and associated energy use and GHG emissions.
 These options and the generated choices are highly context dependent.
-More general it is hence important to ask how choices people make depend on situations and contexts, how lifestyles correlate with demand, how social settings and collective activities shape demand, and how technological innovation leads to new consumption patterns.
+More generally it is important to assess how choices are dependent on situations and contexts, how lifestyles correlate with demand, how social settings and collective activities shape demand, and how technological innovation leads to new consumption patterns.

 Figure 1.
 Key research questions and disciplinary contributions for assessing demand-side solutions that mitigate climate change.
 Q: Assessment question.
 D: Disciplines involved.